“Come out and play under my warm rays,” the sun invites us.

 One some nights, use glycolic acid.
 It’s a powerful exfoliator with a very small molecular structure that allows it to easily penetrate skin and do its magic.

 You see, those dead cells on the surface of your skin are the darkest, most sundamaged.
 Remove that layer and you’ll uncover the one underneath, which is brighter and more even-toned.
 This takes time but, after a few months of this cycle, your dark spots will start to fade.

-- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): available at Look Fantastic and Paula’s Choice
+- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): available at Dermstore, Look Fantastic and Paula’s Choice

-- The Ordinary Glycolic Acid 7% Toning Solution (£6.80): available at Asos and Cult Beauty
+- The Ordinary Glycolic Acid 7% Toning Solution (£6.80): available at Beauty Bay, Cult Beauty and Feel Unique

 Related: The Complete Guide To Glycolic Acid